keli97/keli97.github.io/_pages/about.md

 <img src="https://keli97.github.io/files/cv_header2.jpg" alt="avatar" style="width: 700px; height: auto;">

+* **📢 I am currently on the job market for Research Scientist and Software Engineer positions in industry.
+Please feel free to reach out if you are interested in discussing potential opportunities!**

-* I am currently a fifth-year Ph.D. candidate at [SciFi Lab](https://www.scifilab.org/) in College of Computing and Information Science at Cornell University, advised by [Prof. Cheng Zhang](https://czhang.org/).
+* I am currently a final year Ph.D. candidate at [SciFi Lab](https://www.scifilab.org/) in College of Computing and Information Science at Cornell University, advised by [Prof. Cheng Zhang](https://czhang.org/).
 My current research interests cover a wide range of ubiquitous computing, wearable devices, HCI, and AI.
 My work have been published in a series of top-tier conferences, including UbiComp, MobiCom, CHI, ISWC, IPSN, and PerCom.

 * I am a winner of the [Qualcomm Innovation Fellowship](https://www.qualcomm.com/research/university-relations/innovation-fellowship/2024-north-america) 2024.
 Check out my [Student Spotlight](https://gradschool.cornell.edu/spotlights/student-spotlight-ke-li/) at Cornell Graduate School!